Durgesh-Kumar-241/HttpServerJava/README.md

 Developin a single file  full functional http server with java.

-Server2.java
+#Server2.java
-Multiple client support at the same time
+Multiple client support at the same time,
-Supports file download as well as file upload
+Supports file download as well as file upload,
-Single file
+Single file,

-Client.java
+#Client.java
 supports file download as well as file upload.